What is a Service Catalog?

 - What will be the stages of deployment?

-- Workflow - Which approvals are needed for the completion of this process?
-Are custom fields beneficial to enure obtaining all relevant details?
+- Workflow: Which approvals are needed for the completion of a process?
+Are custom fields beneficial to ensuring all relevant details are obtained?

-As a final thought before you begin, consider who will utilize your Service Catalog:
+As a final thought, consider who will use your Service Catalog:

-- Administrators - Need detailed guidelines of how to build a service catalog
+- Administrators, who will need detailed guidelines on how to build a service catalog.

-- Users - Directions to navigate the service catalog to locate the relevant service request
+- Users, who will need need directions on how to navigate the service catalog to locate the service request relevant to their needs.

-- Seasoned User - Are familiar with the process and want quick and convenient navigation to the specific service they are after
+- Seasoned users, who are familiar with the process and want quick and convenient navigation to the specific service they seek.

 Building your Service Catalog Item